What Your Dog's Poop is Telling You

 A small amount of mucus occasionally in their poop isn't cause for worry.
 When your dog has a change in their diet, mucus may be present in their stool for a day or two.
 This can also be part of the detoxification process while transitioning from kibble to a raw dog food diet.

-If your dog is happy, eating well, moving around, and there's no diarrhea with the mucus adding some extra fibre (pumpkin puree, green beans, zucchini, carrots) and probiotics may help eliminate & prevent further mucus.
+If your dog is happy, eating well, moving around, and there's no diarrhea with the mucus adding some extra fibre (refer to the list above) and probiotics may help eliminate & prevent further mucus.

 If mucus is consistent and accompanied by diarrhea, behaviour change, vomiting, & weight loss a visit to the vet is required.